-I won the gamble on selected the days to see Vipond Park wildflowers.
+I won the gamble on selecting good days to see the wildflowers at Vipond Park.

 I wanted to just hang out and absorb the view, spend time up on the plateau.
 I visited the old Mewonitoc mine and the Gray Jockey mine to slowly look around.
 Each mine held the stories of people that dreamed of finding a big gold lode that would bring them riches.
 But these mines didn’t make the big time.